+(f)

-It is purchasing the Certificates for investment purposes only and for its own account, and not with a view to distribution of the Certificates or any part thereof in any transaction that would require registration under the Securities Act or under the securities laws of any state of the United States or that would require the registration of Trust as an "investment company" within the meaning of and under the Investment Company Act.
+(e) It is purchasing the Certificates for investment purposes only and for its own account, and not with a view to distribution of the Certificates or any part thereof in any transaction that would require registration under the Securities Act or under the securities laws of any state of the United States or that would require the registration of the Trust as an "investment company" within the meaning of and under the Investment Company Act.
 It understands that the issuance and sale of the Certificates to the Purchasers contemplated hereby is being effected without registration under the Securities Act by reason of an exemption therefrom that depends, in part, on the accuracy of the foregoing representation.

+(g)

-It agrees that (i) the Certificates may not be sold, transferred or otherwise disposed of unless in compliance with the Securities Act, applicable state securities laws and the Investment Company Act and only (A) to the Trust (upon redemption of such securities or otherwise), (B) to a Qualified Purchaser that is also an Accredited Investor or (C) to a Qualified Purchaser in an offshore transaction in accordance with Rule 903 or 904 of Regulation S under the Securities Act and (ii) no transfer of a Certificate will be effective or recognized unless such transfer complies with the restrictions set forth in the Trust Agreement (including without limitation Section 4.05(g)) and such transferee delivers to the Trustee a transfer certificate in the form set forth in Exhibit C to the Trust Agreement.
+(f) It agrees that (i) the Certificates may not be sold, transferred or otherwise disposed of unless in compliance with the Securities Act, applicable state securities laws and the Investment Company Act and only (A) to the Trust (upon redemption of such securities or otherwise), (B) to a Qualified Purchaser that is also an Accredited Investor or (C) to a Qualified Purchaser in an offshore transaction in accordance with Rule 903 or 904 of Regulation S under the Securities Act and (ii) no transfer of a Certificate will be effective or recognized unless such transfer complies with the restrictions set forth in the Trust Agreement (including without limitation Section 4.05(g)) and such transferee delivers to the Trustee a transfer certificate in the form set forth in Exhibit C to the Trust Agreement.
 It understand and acknowledge that the Certificates issued to such Purchaser hereunder shall be imprinted with a legend in substantially the form set forth in Exhibit A or Exhibit B, as applicable, to the Trust Agreement.

+(h)

-It acknowledges that (i) it has received such documents or other information as it deems necessary to evaluate the merits and risks of its investment in the Certificates and (ii) in making its investment in the Certificates, it has made its own independent investigation and is not relying on any information, representations or warranties from or covenants or other agreements by or with the Administrative Agent, any other Purchaser, or any Affiliate, representative or agent thereof, other than those contained in the Transaction Documents.
+(g) It acknowledges that (i) it has received such documents or other information as it deems necessary to evaluate the merits and risks of its investment in the Certificates and (ii) in making its investment in the Certificates, it has made its own independent investigation and is not relying on any information, representations or warranties from or covenants or other agreements by or with the Administrative Agent, any other Purchaser, or any Affiliate, representative or agent thereof, other than those contained in the Transaction Documents.

 ARTICLE V